 - Each of these measurements has a dollar value that's based on the exchange on which it is traded.

 Points typically refer to futures trading.
 One point is the smallest price increment change that can occur on the left side of the decimal point.
 For example, S&P 500 E-Mini (ES) futures might experience a price change from 1314.00 to 1315.00, which is a price change of one point.
 If Crude Oil (CL) moves from 68.00 to 69.00, that is one point.
-Each point of movement has a dollar value attached to it, set by the exchange.
-For example, each point of movement in crude oil on the Chicago Mercantile Exchange (CME) is $1,000.
+Each point of movement has a dollar value attached to it, but the exact value varies by exchange.
+For example, each point of movement in crude oil on the Chicago Mercantile Exchange (CME) is equivalent to $1,000.

-A pip refers to currency pair price movements.
+A pip refers to a currency pair price movement.
 A pip of movement occurs each time the fourth decimal place of the price moves by one.
-This applies all currency pairs, except those contain the Japanese yen (JPY).
+It applies to all currency pairs, except those that contain the Japanese yen (JPY).
 For example, if the EUR/USD forex pair moves from 1.1608 to 1.1609, that is one pip of movement.

 For forex pairs that contain the JPY, one pip of movement occurs at the second decimal place.
 If the USD/JPY moves from 109.16 to 109.15, that is one pip of movement.

-Forex brokers now offer fractional pip pricing.
-This means a fifth decimal place is often quoted.
+Forex brokers now offer fractional pip pricing, which means that a fifth decimal place is often quoted.
 If the price of the EUR/USD moves from 1.08085 to 1.08095, that is one pip of movement.
 If the price moves from 1.08085 to 1.08090, then it only moved half a pip.
 There are 10 fractional pips to a whole pip.